 Throwing colored powders during Holi can be traced back to a legend of Krishna, an avatar of Vishnu.
 In the story, Krishna felt embarrassed by his dark blue skin and was afraid that the woman he loved, a gopi, meaning cow-herd girl, named Radha would not accept him.
 The Hindu deity’s mother told him to color Radha’s face a different color, whichever color he wanted.
 Krishna was extremely delighted in applying color on Radha and the other gopis and this prank later became a part of the Holi celebration.

 - Why Christmas is held on 25th December

-In addition, the festival is also a celebration the immortal love between Krishna and Radha.
-Hence, some have regarded the festival of Holi as nearest in spirit to St. Valentine’s Day.
+Radha and Krishna also became a couple, thus throwing gulal during Holi celebrates the immortal love of Krishna and Radha.
+This explains why some have regarded the festival of Holi in a similar light as St. Valentine’s Day .
 In Vrindavan and Mathura, two cities deeply affiliated with Krishna, the celebration of Holi is spread over a period of 16 days.

 For the rest of the world, however, Holi ends at noon.
 After cleaning up, people take a bath and relax for the rest of the day.
 In the evening, they visit friends and family, and exchange sweets, symbolizing forgiveness and a new start.

 Top Image: Holi festival celebration.
 Source: Biswajit Das/ CC BY 2.0

 hinduism.about.com, 2015.
 Why Celebrate Holi?.
 [Online]

 Society for the Confluence of Festivals in India , 2015.
 Holi.
 [Online]